lanesealsapi/stories/README.md

 What did the rock say to the sun?
 Get a job ya big shiny orb thangl.... hahhahaha... jk

-1 pi = 1 sig = 1Terabyte of laughter in c-lang

 Movies ------- Odeas

 Anrichrist 5: The Summoning @lanesealscountrysinger